 - How difficult would it be to maintain the temperature in the building?

-- How cool would it get at night?
+- At night, how cool would it be?

 - Should the greenhouse be clear or opaque?

 - What is the optimum humidity level in the greenhouse?

 Well, dear reader, let’s just say in the two short months of having a greenhouse, I’ve gotten quite an education.